joravkumar/GCTranscriptionConnector-Google/README.md

   - The server processes control messages such as **"paused"**, **"discarded"**, and **"resumed"**.
   - These messages adjust an internal offset (tracked as processed audio samples) so that transcription offsets and durations accurately reflect only the audio that was received (excluding any gaps due to pauses or audio loss).

+- **Transcription Provider Selection:**
+  - The system dynamically selects the appropriate transcription provider based on the SPEECH_PROVIDER environment variable.
+  - This selection determines which implementation of StreamingTranscription is instantiated.

-- **Transcription:**
+- **Google Cloud Transcription:**
-  - Uses either:
-    - Google Cloud Speech-to-Text API with streaming recognition.
+  - Uses Google Cloud Speech-to-Text API with streaming recognition.
-    - OpenAI Speech-to-Text API with buffered streaming.
-  - Feeds PCM16 audio to `StreamingTranscription` instances (one per channel).
+  - Feeds PCM16 audio directly to the API.
   - Retrieves transcription results with word-level timing and confidence scores when available.

-  - Adjusts calculated offsets by subtracting the cumulative gap from control messages.
+- **OpenAI Transcription:**
+  - Uses an intelligent utterance detection system:
+    - Accumulates audio frames in a buffer
+    - Applies Voice Activity Detection (VAD) to identify speech segments
+    - Detects end of utterances based on silence duration (currently 800ms)
+    - Creates temporary WAV files for complete utterances
+    - Sends audio to OpenAI's API via streaming for real-time results
+    - Process chunked responses to build complete transcriptions
+    - Extracts confidence scores from logprobs when available
+    - Generates synthetic word-level timing since OpenAI doesn't provide it
+  - Implements safeguards:
+    - Timeout-based processing to ensure audio doesn't accumulate indefinitely
+    - Energy thresholds to avoid processing silence
+    - Buffer overflow prevention
+    - Duplicate transcript prevention

 - **Translation (Optional):**
   - If `customConfig.enableTranslation` is set to true in the open message, the transcribed text is sent to Google Gemini for translation into the destination language.